Stay Cozy This Winter: Key Chores for Your Home

 Prepare your home for the season and keep everything running smoothly as the temperatures drop

 Fall is almost here and we are over the moon.
 Not because of the hordes of pumpkin spice lovers that will come out of the woodwork.
 Not because Halloween will come sooner than we can expect.
 But because fall means cooler weather.
 Cooler weather also means changes around the house and outside the house.
-So we are this week I'm looking at what changes you can make around your home in order to prepare for fall.
+So this week we’re looking at what changes you can make around your home in order to prepare for fall.

 We'll start by taking a tour outside since the weather is still warm.